-- i) The discount rate used for the value in use calculation is based on the country's industry weighted average cost of capital specific to the industry at the rate of 9.05% (2022: 12%). - ii) Cash flows were projected based on past experience, actual operating results and the 2 years business plan which is consistent with the project completion cycle of the projects secured.
+- i) The discount rate used for the value in use calculation is based on the country's industry weighted average cost of capital specific to the industry at the rate of 8.63% (2023: 9.05%). - ii) Cash flows were projected based on past experience, actual operating results and the 2 years business plan which is consistent with the project completion cycle of the projects secured.

-Based on the assessment of recoverable amount, the Company has further recognised an impairment loss of RM19,684,500 (2022: RM26,500,000) to write down the investment in ISB to RM24,649,285 (2022: RM44,333,785).
+Based on the assessment of recoverable amount, the Company has further recognised an impairment loss of RM11,041,000 (2023: RM19,684,500) to write down the investment in ISB to RM13,608,285 (2023: RM24,649,285).

-The management has considered and assessed reasonably possible changes of key assumptions and has not identified any instances that could cause the carrying amount of the investment cost of ISB to materially exceed its recoverable amount.
+Management has considered and assessed reasonably possible changes of key assumptions and has not identified any instances that could cause the carrying amount of the investment cost of ISB to materially exceed its recoverable amount.